Unpacking the flood crisis

 Project Scale and Focus Users

-For the micro level a prototype was developed based on the above computational methodology for the worst case scenario in Mumbai, this research would be useful for other urban enthusiasts or government policy makers to understand the direct impact of the proposed solution, seeing the impact it created the scope was then broadened to develop an interface for professionals in AEC industry to evaluate their region and measure impact using either a 3D model of a GEOJSON of their targeted area.
-The scope was further broadened for dual reasons, first where anyone can evaluate their neighborhood to see where the potential flood hotspots could be and the second being a rough estimate of the green roof required to attain a target surface runoff reduction by differing the input parameters.
+For the micro level a prototype was developed based on the above computational methodology for the worst-case scenario in Mumbai, this research would be useful for other urban enthusiasts or government policymakers to understand the direct impact of the proposed solution, seeing the impact it created the scope was then broadened to develop an interface for professionals in AEC industry to evaluate their region and measure impact using either a 3D model of a GEOJSON of their targeted area.
+The scope was further broadened for dual reasons, first where anyone can evaluate their neighborhood to see where the potential flood hotspots could be and second is a rough estimate of the green roof required to attain a target surface runoff reduction by differing the input parameters.
 This is represented in Figure 4

 The macro-scale of this thesis serves two key purposes: first, to provide an estimate of the green roof area required to meet surface runoff reduction targets without the need for a 3D model; and second, to offer an initial benchmark for further optimization in subsequent design stages.